©️ “Energy act” Small Fry in Oil (1973), Up Helly Aa Committee Archive, accessed 2024.

 ©️ Gaada Shetland, UK

-Brigði Island | Exhibition at Gaada, Isle of Burra, Shetland, UK (Dec 8th – March 22nd 2024)
+Brigði Island | A Commission at Gaada, Isle of Burra, Shetland, UK (Dec 8th – March 22nd 2024)

 Brigði Island is the most recent artist commission through an ongoing partnership between Gaada (Burra, UK) and Pamflett (Bergen, NO).
 Together the two organisations have been working to facilitate workshops and exchanges with visual artists from both Shetland and Norway, aiming to create a “bridge” between these two coastal communities.